Skill Demand Index

 Which roles need Presentation Skills most:

-Marketing positions drive 50% of demand.
-Data Analysis and Other also frequently list Presentation Skills as a requirement.
-Skills commonly paired with Presentation Skills include Customer-facing role.
+Other positions drive 50% of demand.
+Marketing and Sales also frequently list Presentation Skills as a requirement.
+Skills commonly paired with Presentation Skills include Data Analysis and Communication Skills.

 Depth Level Distribution